 He remained on the detail until September 8th when the POWs were sent to Cabanatuan which had opened to replace Camp O’Donnell.
 Cabanatuan was actually three camps.
 Camp 1 was where most of the men who captured on Bataan and took part in the march were held.
 Camp 2 did not have an adequate water supply and was closed, but it later reopened and housed Naval POWs.
 Camp 3 was where most of those men captured when Corregidor surrendered were taken and it was later consolidated into Camp 1 on October 30th.

 Once in the camp, the POWs were allowed to run the camp.
 The Japanese only entered if they had an issue they wanted to deal with.
 To prevent escapes, the POWs set up a detail that patrolled the fence of the camp.
 The reason this was done was that those who did escape and were caught were tortured before being executed, while the other POWs were made to watch.
 It is believed that no POW successfully escaped from the camp.

-The POWs on the detail worked at constructing a northeast to the southwest runway.
+The POWs on the detail worked at constructing a northeast-to-southwest runway.
 The workday for the POWs was from 8:00 A.M. until Noon and 1:00 P.M. until 5:00 P.M.
-When they arrived at the airfield they were divided into two groups which alternated between working for an hour while the other and resting for an hour.
+When they arrived at the airfield they were divided into two groups which alternated between working for an hour and the other and resting for an hour.
 The dirt and rock were removed with picks and shovels and put into mining cars which were pushed by POWs to the area where they were going to be dumped to create a base for the runway.

 In May 1943, the work was sped up.
 The POWs weren’t sure if this was because they were behind schedule or if the airfield was needed because of the military situation.
 The runway was built through rice paddies which made the work harder since they still had water in them.